AndrielFR/grammers-friendly/README.md

 # grammers-friendly

-A set of Rust libraries to make writing bots to Telegram with [grammers] easier.
+A couple of Rust libraries to make writing bots to Telegram with [grammers] easier.

 ## Current status

-Just working.
+Working nice.

-## How to use
+## Install

-### Installing

 Just put the code below to your `Cargo.toml`: